timescale/timescaledb/README.md

 TimescaleDB scales PostgreSQL for time-series data with the help of [hypertables](https://docs.timescale.com/use-timescale/latest/hypertables/about-hypertables/).
 Hypertables are PostgreSQL tables that automatically partition your data by time and space.
 You interact with a hypertable in the same way as regular PostgreSQL table.
 Behind the scenes, the database performs the work of setting up and maintaining the hypertable's partitions.

 From the perspective of both use and management, TimescaleDB looks and feels like PostgreSQL, and can be managed and queried as such.
 However, it provides a range of features and optimizations that make managing your time-series data easier and more efficient.
+For example, our hybrid row-columnar engine makes queries up to 350x faster, ingests 44% faster, and reduces storage by 95% over RDS.

 <table style="width:100%;">
 <thead>